 Back in the late 1960s, reggae music bloomed across Jamaica, capturing the imagination of young and old alike with Rastafarian lyrics of cosmic love and humanity.
 Eventually, the genre became world-famous, with singer Jimmy Cliff featuring a reggae soundtrack for his film ‘The Harder They Come’.

 Around the same time, Jamaican singer Bob Marley became a global sensation.
-With his dreadlocks flying wild and an ecstatic smile on his face, the Kingston-born artist became inseparable from Jamaican ethos.
+With his dreadlocks flying wild and an ecstatic smile on his face, the Nine Mile-born artist became inseparable from Jamaican ethos.
 You can experience the spirit of reggae on a full-day tour of Jamaica, or spend some quality time touring the Bob Marley Museum.
 Let’s look at the most famous Marley landmarks in detail:

 Bob Marley was born as Robert Nesta Marley in Nine Mile, a village in the parish of Saint Ann.
 During your tour, you can walk the streets that inspired the maestro’s music.
 Marley’s father passed away when he was 10, and two years later, he left the village for Trenchtown in Kingston.
 There, he became part of a vocal singing group.